MForrest00/Airbnb/Airbnb.md

 listings_df_colnames <- data.frame(listings_ds_colnames, listings_db_colnames)
 ```

-Loop through all directories (as defined in dir_df matrix), read all gz files, and populated data into the SQLite database
+Loop through all directories (as defined in dir_df matrix), read all gz files, and populate data into the SQLite database

 ```r